Intake related questions

-We are a charity ourselves; hence our possibilities in regards of bursaries are limited.
-However we have been able to introduce a bursary scheme to support people who would not otherwise be able to train as a counsellor or psychotherapist, and to encourage people from under-represented groups to join the profession.
+We have been able to introduce a bursary scheme to support people who would not otherwise be able to train as a counsellor or psychotherapist, and to encourage people from under-represented groups to join the profession.
 We also have a Student Hardship Fund which students can apply for once they are on our training.
 You can also apply for BACP’s Hoxter Educational Bursary.
 Please check their website for further information.

 + How long have you been teaching counselling and psychotherapy?

 The Minster Centre was founded in 1978 and has been running training courses ever since.
-Alongside our counselling courses, we also have three psychotherapeutic services in house – the Mapesbury Clinic, The Families Without Fear Project and The Low Cost Therapy Service.
+Alongside our training courses, we also have a Minster Centre Psychotherapy and Counselling Service.